-To help them make a new start, Meketa provides microloans at zero interest rates to adults who want to start or develop a business.
+To help those with limited employment opportunites, Meketa provides training and microloans at zero interest rates to adults who want to start or expand a business.

 Those that pass the course examination are offered help to compile a business plan and subsequently they receive a loan.

-Our field worker, Abraham, provides the beneficiaries with training and continuous support to ensure they can make the most of business opportunities.
+Our field workers provide the beneficiaries with training and continuous support to ensure they can make the most of the opportunity.
+Since 2015 we have helped dozens to establish successful businesses and improve their standard of living.

 Can provide training & a loan to start a new business

 ....more micro-enterprise success stories